leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 Even though it hurts my brain a little bit, learning Scala has been a more pleasurable part of my job lately.
-It definitely isn't for the faint-hearted but it certainly has taught me a lot about thinking precisely about what my code is doing.
+It definitely isn't for the faint-hearted but it has taught me a lot about thinking precisely about what my code is doing.
 The functional mindset forces you to think mainly about input and output of functions and this training, I feel, makes me a better programmer even when programming in a language other than Scala.